TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Evaluation

 \subsection{Main Results}

-\textbf{Accuracy.} Table~\ref{tab:accuracy} summarises accuracy results of \sysname\ and various baselines after adapting to cross-domain target datasets, averaged over 200 runs.
-We first observe that {\em None} attains the lowest accuracy among all baselines across all experiments, demonstrating the importance of on-device training when domain shift in train-test data distribution is present. \textit{LastLayer} improves upon {\em None} with a marginal accuracy increase, suggesting that updating the last layer is insufficient to achieve high accuracy in cross-domain scenarios, likely due to final layer limits in the capacity.
-In addition, \textit{FullTrain}, serving as a strong baseline as it assumes unlimited system resources, achieves high accuracy. \textit{TinyTL} also yields moderate accuracy.
-However, as both \textit{FullTrain} and \textit{TinyTL} require prohibitively large memory and computation for training, they remain unsuitable to operate on resource-constrained devices, as shown below.
+\textbf{Accuracy.} Table~\ref{tab:accuracy} summarises accuracy results of \sysname\ and various baselines after adapting to cross-domain target datasets, averaged over 200 runs. {\em None} attains the lowest accuracy among all the baselines, demonstrating the importance of on-device training when domain shift in train-test data distribution is present. \textit{LastLayer} improves upon {\em None} with a marginal accuracy increase, suggesting that updating the last layer is insufficient to achieve high accuracy in cross-domain scenarios, likely due to final layer limits in the capacity. \textit{FullTrain}, serving as a strong baseline as it assumes unlimited system resources, achieves high accuracy. \textit{TinyTL} also yields moderate accuracy.
+However, as both \textit{FullTrain} and \textit{TinyTL} require prohibitively large memory and computation for training (as shown below), they remain unsuitable to operate on resource-constrained devices.

 \sysname\ achieves the best accuracy on most datasets and the highest average accuracy across them, outperforming all the baselines including \textit{FullTrain}, \textit{LastLayer}, \textit{TinyTL}, and \textit{SparseUpdate} by 3.6-5.0 percentage points (pp), 13.0-26.9 pp, 4.8-7.2 pp, and 2.6-7.7 pp, respectively.
-This result indicates that our approach of identifying important parameters on the fly in a task-adaptive manner and updating them could be more effective in preventing overfitting given the few samples of CDFSL.
+This result demonstrates the effectiveness of our pipeline of FSL-based pre-training and task-adaptive sparse updates \ydk{(see Appendix~\ref{app:additional_results:accuracy} for comprehensive accuracy results).} \ydk{Also, it indicates that given the limited available samples, fine-tuning the whole DNN (\textit{i.e.~FullTrain}) does not necessarily guarantee higher performance in CDFSL tasks as similarly observed in prior work~\cite{cdfsl}.
+Instead, our approach of identifying important parameters on the fly in a task-adaptive manner and updating them could be more effective in preventing overfitting than \textit{FullTrain}~\cite{Rajendran_meta-aug_neurips20}, leading to superior accuracy.}

-\textbf{Memory and Compute.} We investigate the memory and computation costs of on-device training by examining each method and DNN architecture.
-Table~\ref{tab:memory_computation} shows how much \textit{additional} memory and computation are required to perform training (backward pass) on top of inference (forward pass).
-We focus on the backward pass, as the objective of our work is to reduce the cost of the backward pass, which takes up the majority of the memory footprint of training~\cite{sohoni_low-memory_2019}.
-Memory and computation of a forward pass can vary depending on the execution scheduling (\textit{e.g.}~patch-based inference).